marshallflax/vision/AWS_Developer.md

 - Permissioning for different prefixes
 - Each access point has a different DNS FQDN (public internet or VPC)
 - VPC
-  - VPC Endpoint needs to have s3:GetObject rights to both the bucket and the accesspoint
+  - VPC Endpoint needs to have s3:GetObject rights to both the bucket and the access point

 ### S3 Object Lambda